Visit our new website. We'd appreciate your feedback!

 Once a thriving medieval monastery, the site at Greyfriars also has an important royal connection.
 It was here, following excavations under a car park in Leicester in 2012, that the grave of Richard III was found– the last English king killed in battle, at Bosworth Field in 1485.
 The friary, first developed in the early 13th century, is now a protected scheduled monument, while a visitor centre at the site explores the quest to find and identify him.

 Located in the centre of the South Downs National Park, the remains of Bignor Roman Villa help to capture the imagination.
 Found in 1811 when it was hit by a plough, the rural villa’s exquisite mosaic floors survive to this day, showcasing the incredible craftsmanship of the era.
-Dating to around the 2nd century and due to re-open on 4 July with limited hours, excavations have revealed jewellery, pottery and a baby burial at the site.
+Dating to around the 2nd century, excavations have revealed jewellery, pottery and a baby burial at the site.
 Stane Street Roman Road, a route linking London to Chichester, can be found a short distance to the south-east, one of many walking and hiking trails to explore.

 Once home to the Roman temple of Mithras, the London Mithraeum sits in the heart of the City as part of Bloomberg’s European Headquarters, close to St Paul’s Cathedral.
 Archaeological excavations during construction for the building in 2012 unveiled a collection of incredible artefacts, many of which are displayed in the London Mithraeum Bloomberg SPACE – a museum and reconstruction of the temple that exists just 100 metres from its original site.
 Featuring immersive experiences, it delves into the history of Roman London and a period when the capital was significantly different to how it is today.